amethyst/amethyst/book/src/ui/introduction.md

 **before** the `UiBundle`,
 otherwise the application will panic, since it is a dependency for the `UiBundle`!

 Now you are able to create your widgets!
-Unfortunatelly you won't be able to see them.
+Unfortunately you won't be able to see them.
 That's why you also need to add a plugin to your rendering bundle called [RenderUi](https://docs.amethyst.rs/master/amethyst_ui/struct.RenderUi.html) in order to draw these widgets.